-If you want to ride in the winter in Britain then you’ll inevitably end up riding in the rain.
+If you want to ride all year round in Britain or, like many, your bike is your only form of transport, then you’ll inevitably end up riding in the rain.
 For most of is that means a dramatic decrease in speed and total absence of fun.
 But it need not be that way…

 Quite a lot – usually a lot more than riders expect.
 As part of my job as a crash investigator I have to measure the co-efficient of friction (COF) on roads and on a good dry road we would expect a COF of around 0.7 – that’s a ratio of how much sideways force is required to move a block compared to its weight, so on a dry road a 1kg block would require about 7N of force to shove it sideways.
 If the road is wet, the COF would be about 0.5 and if it was icy you’d get about 0.1.